Army satisfied with help to civil admin

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The 234th Corps Commanders Conference, presided over by Chief of Army Staff (COAS) General Qamar Javed Bajwa here at the General Headquarters (GHQ), discussed geo-strategic and national security issues on Tuesday.
+RAWALPINDI: The 234th Corps Commanders Conference presided by Chief of Army Staff (COAS) General Qamar Javed Bajwa here at the General Headquarters (GHQ) discussed geo-strategic and national security issues.

 The COAS also lauded timely and effective response of troops to recent floods in Balochistan and Sindh, especially the mitigation efforts against urban flooding in Karachi.